CTfastrak

 • 2 express routes

-Together, they serve 13 communities across central Connecticut CTfastrak stands tall as the number one-ranked Bus Rapid Transit system in the nation, according to the Institute for Transportation and Development Policy.
-This recognition reflects both the system’s design and its impact
+Together, they serve 13 communities across central Connecticut.
+CTfastrak is the No. 1-ranked Bus Rapid Transit system in the nation, according to the Institute for Transportation and Development Policy.

 CTfastrak services Map area